 It’s an unavoidable nuisance in the sport of football.
 Whether it’s the result of a shoddy grip, slippery conditions or just an impressive tackle, fumbles are going to happen over of the course of a season.
 To ensure that your team gains or retains possession of the football, you need to attack the rolling pigskin with the proper form and technique.

-Heads Up Football founding member and master trainer Chris Merritt identifies some key areas to focus on when recovering a loose football; namely, securing the ball with your hands and engulfing it with your elbows and legs.
+Football coaching veteran and founding member of Heads Up Football Chris Merritt identifies some key areas to focus on when recovering a loose football; namely, securing the ball with your hands and engulfing it with your elbows and legs.

 When approaching a fumbled ball, your first step should be to grab it with both hands which, of course, increases the probability of ball security.
 When you dive to begin covering up the ball, make sure that you don’t roll over.